undergrad-partner-school

 Having an understanding of the anticipated earnings after completing your education can be important in evaluating if a certain institution is compatible with your professional goals.

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 52,600 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 52,600 USD.

 $52,600